ClementNerma/Rave/docs/hybrid.md

 });
 ```

-Note that flexs must be plain, meaning you can't store a flex in a variable to use it later (except in a plain constant, of course, and as an argument because flexs are implicitly plain).
+Note that flexs must be plain, meaning you can't store a flex in a variable to use it later.
+Though it's still possible to store it in a plain constant, there is an additional rule that forbids from being a function's argument - only a flex's one.

 Another particular point about flexs is that their return type can be a plain type: